Louisiana Tech vs. North Texas NCAA Football Odds, Plays and Insights | September 25, 2021

 - So far this year North Texas is winless against the spread.

-- This year, the Mean Green are winless against the spread when entering a game as an underdog of 11 points or more.
+- This year, the Mean Green are winless ATS when entering a game as an underdog of 10.5 points or more.

-- The Mean Green have turned the ball over five times, two fewer times than the Bulldogs have forced turnovers (7).
+- The Mean Green have five giveaways this season, while the Bulldogs have seven takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.